On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Introduction

-Recent literature has increasingly focused on establishing the linear speedup property of decentralized algorithms over digraphs.
-For \pushonly algorithms that employ column-stochastic mixing matrices, linear speedup has been formally proven in \cite{assran2019stochastic, kungurtsev2023decentralized}.
-Moreover, a recent study~\cite{liang2023towards} proposes methods that achieve the optimal iteration complexity in this setting.
-For \pullonly algorithms that employ row-stochastic mixing matrices, convergence has been extensively studied under various settings~\cite{mai2016distributed, li2019row, FROST-Xinran, ghaderyan2023fast, lu2020nesterov}; however, these analyses do not establish the linear speedup property.
-The main challenge lies in the fact that using a row-stochastic matrix alone introduces a deviation in the descent direction from the globally averaged gradient.
-With a novel analysis framework addressing this issue, the linear speedup property of \pullonly algorithms was established only recently in~\cite{liang2025achieving}.
-These results reveal the effectiveness of \pushonly and \pullonly algorithms over digraphs.
+For \emph{digraphs}, theoretical understandings are less explored.
+For \pushonly algorithms with column-stochastic mixing, linear speedup has been established in \cite{assran2019stochastic,kungurtsev2023decentralized}, with subsequent refinements achieving optimal iteration complexity in \cite{liang2025understanding}.
+For \pullonly algorithms with row-stochastic mixing, convergence has been extensively analyzed under various settings \cite{mai2016distributed,li2019row,FROST-Xinran,ghaderyan2023fast,lu2020nesterov}, but these studies did not establish linear speedup because row-stochastic matrices inherently introduce a deviation from the globally averaged gradient.
+Only recently, linear speedup for \pullonly algorithms was proven in \cite{liang2025achieving}.
+These advances reveal the effectiveness of both \pushonly and \pullonly methods over digraphs.

-However, although \pushpull algorithms typically achieve significantly better empirical performance than \pushonly and \pullonly methods, their linear speedup property has not been generally established.
-Existing theoretical analyses of \pushpull remain limited, primarily focusing on strongly convex loss functions in deterministic settings~\cite{xin2018linear, xin2019SAB, pu2020push, you2024bary}.
-In the nonconvex and stochastic setting, neither linear speedup nor even basic convergence guarantees have been formally established for \pushpull.
-The most relevant theoretical result to date is presented in~\cite{you2024bary}, which introduces a variant called B-ary Tree Push-Pull (BTPP).
-While BTPP is shown to achieve linear speedup, the result relies on the specialized B-ary tree topology, and the analysis does not generalize to general network topologies.